Your tenant screening process: How to get to new levels of consistency and revenue

 In addition to helping you foster a good relationship with residents, automated emails and regular communication processes also benefit your staff.
 Instead of fielding calls from applicants, they can spend time on other tasks, which ultimately saves time and money.

-Apps like Tenant Turner can automatically field inquiries from prospective tenants so that you have the ability to focus your energies on other aspects of the leasing process.
+Software such as Tenant Turner can automatically field inquiries from prospective tenants so that you have the ability to focus your energies on other aspects of the leasing process.

-Tenant Screening Pitfalls
+4 Tenant Screening Pitfalls to Watch Out For

 According to the American Apartment Owners Association, there are a handful of common pitfalls landlords and property managers succumb to when screening tenants.
 Before you begin the screening process, make sure you’re not falling into one of them.